Galts-Gulch/avarice/README.md

 - NOTE: FullStochK is not includes since it's equivalent to FastStochD
 - FullStochasticD = FullStochDPeriod SMA of Fast %D

+**StdDev (Sampled Standard Deviation)**
+- NOTE: Only here to be used by other volatility indexes
+- The following is ripped/edited from stockcharts.com since it summarizes the Std Dev calculations quite well:
+1. Calculate the average (mean) price for the number of periods or observations.
+2. Determine each period's deviation (close less average price).
+3. Square each period's deviation.
+4. Sum the squared deviations.
+5. Divide this sum by the number of samples.
+6. The standard deviation is then equal to the square root of that number.

 ## TODO
+- Add PeriodDivisor support, modify indicator periods based on a volatility index (bollinger bandwidth to start).
+In a lot of research, this gets rid of the need for "stop loss" in most cases for going into "uncharted" territory.
 - More indicators
+- Separate strategies from trader
 - Implement a few well tested multi-indicator strategies from my c++ trade infrastructure, including bayesian targeted, bfsg optimized spread code (the latter might be done via non python since it's already c++ and I'm lazy)
 - Support "Max Trade Slippage" using ADX and asset + currency trade volume, and bollinger bands with bollbandwidth = (PeriodBandHigh - PeriodBandLow) / (PeriodBandSum / Period) to verify
 - Clean up a lot